 People are often pulled in different directions by competing priorities, multiple reporting lines and rapid change.
 Organizations often respond to this by introducing a matrix type organization structure.
 Whilst different reporting lines to geography, product group, functions and so on can create a structure of excellence, the resulting divided loyalties can present a problem.

 We asked thousands who attend our Virtual Teams training programs to identify what factors pull people towards the local context and what pulls their loyalty towards the central or corporate context?
 Factors such as personal relationships, culture and language, history, career and reporting lines have a powerful influence over loyalty and identity.

-When we map these keys for organisations, we find overwhelmingly found three distinct groups with different patterns.
+When we map these keys for organizations, we find overwhelmingly found three distinct groups with different patterns.

-– The Locally Loyal – the people who have purely local jobs and loyalties and can generally be insulated from some of the complexity further up the organisation
+– The Locally Loyal – the people who have purely local jobs and loyalties and can generally be insulated from some of the complexity further up the organization

 – The Matrixed Middle – those who sit between these two group and have to balance the needs of the global and local on a daily basis.

 This ‘matrixed middle’ needs the skills, knowledge and confidence to manage this dilemma.